-Benchmark Litigation has recognized Mike McKool, Douglas A. Cawley, Robin Cohen, and Ted Stevenson among the “Top 100 Trial Lawyers in America” in the publication’s 2020 edition.
+Benchmark Litigation has recognized Mike McKool, Douglas A. Cawley, and Ted Stevenson among the “Top 100 Trial Lawyers in America” in the publication’s 2020 edition.
 The attorneys were selected based on their proven achievements in bench and jury trials, and the strength and consistency of positive client/peer feedback about their practices.

 Benchmark Litigation is the only directory to focus exclusively on the U.S. litigation market.
 The publication's identification of the leading U.S. trial attorneys and firms is the result of extensive interviews with private practice lawyers and in-house counsel.
 Benchmark Litigation is published by Euromoney Institutional Investor, a leading international business-to-business media group.